curiousest/curiousest.github.io/_posts/2016-12-22-privacy-is-a-tragedy-of-the-commons.md

 **Other information**: personal information about others or how the universe works.
 Ex: the average age of Americans, the formula for coca cola, industry best-practices, customer data, research papers, the weather.

 **insert picture here**

+* Individual x Personal: valuable
+* Individual x Other: not much of it
+* Organization x Personal: valuable
+* Organization x Other: lots and lots of it, very valuable, rarely shared

 # We share information for different reasons